InventiStudio/portfolio/blog-posts/en/1-why-do-we-write.md

 ---
 title:       Why do we write?
-permalink:   why-do-we-write
+slug:        why-do-we-write
+alternate:
-hreflang:    dlaczego-piszemy
+  pl:        dlaczego-piszemy
 cover:       /images/why-do-we-write__cover.jpg
-share_cover: /images/why-do-we-write__cover.jpg
 date:        2017-06-15
 description: After many years of using the fruit of someone's work, it is time to share our experience with the community we are part of.
 ---